barryc123/AcademicProjectsUCD/README.md

 - Twitter's API to pull tweets and Natural Lanaguage Processing (NLP) using Textblob to perform sentiment analysis
 - Prophet module to perform predictive modelling

+Read the ValueStockIdentifierReport.pdf for a full view of the project

 Note: Not all code is included in this repo.
 Reach out to me via LinkedIn to learn more.